-Serbia: RES electricity export project with Italy3.
-April 2015. / News Serbia Energy
+Serbia: RES electricity export project with Italy, News Serbia Energy

 Italy and Serbia have signed a memorandum of understanding on joint projects in 2011.
 Italy was interested to exploit hydro potentials in Serbia as part of joint projects to meet its 2020 targets.
 The joint projects would be realized via an undersea cable from Montenegro to Italy that will be built by 2015.

 Italy has set legal preconditions to make use of the cooperation mechanisms: It promotes the import of RES electricity from non-EU countries based on international agreements provided that (1) the electricity is imported to the Italian grid, (2) the incentive provided has an equal duration in Italy; (3) the incentive paid to the electricity produced in a third country is lower, compared to the value of incentives for the same source and type of plant located in Italy; (4) the incentive is determined in the agreements referred to it and takes into account the greater productivity and efficiency of plants situated in third countries as well as the average value of incentives for RES plants located in Italy and that (5) the production and the import are made in ways to ensure that the imported amount of electricity contributes to the achievement of the Italian target on renewable sources.
 By decree of President of the Council of Ministers a different value of the incentives can be established, taking into account the economic burdens from the recognition of the incentive itself and the economic effects due to the non-compliance with the target.